dpzhang/Project_ALDA/README.md

 "Download Schedules" button below.

 * Two possible outcomes:
-    + 1.Boom Shaka Laka!
-You will see a message called "Your courses schedules are generated and have already been downloaded to your AldaCourse directory".The generated course schedules could be found in <code>./Project_Alda/AldaCourse/aldacourse/schedule#.xlsx</code>.
+    + 1.You will see a message called "Your courses schedules are generated and have already been downloaded to your AldaCourse directory".The generated course schedules could be found in <code>./Project_Alda/AldaCourse/aldacourse/schedule#.xlsx</code>.
 The output course schedule are all in <code>.xlsx</code> spreadsheet format and